 4 – VISUAL CLUTTER

 As soon as I fill a box to donate I either put it in my car or in a closet, that way I don’t have to see it.

-5- DAILY HABITS
+5- DAILY HABITS SIMPLIFIED

 Even Barack Obama and Mark Zuckerberg wear the same outfit every day!
 “And they do it for the same reason: decisions.
 As in, they have to make tons of decisions all the time.
 And there’s only so much mental energy in a given day, even if you’re the leader of the free world or a wunderkind Harvard dropout.” – says Business Insider

-This is not for everyone, but it has really helped me cut down in the amount of time I spend looking through my clothes.
+This is not for everyone, but it has really helped me cut down on the amount of time I spend looking through my clothes.

-I know this may seem a little weird for some people, but I find the less decisions I have to make the more I can get done in a day.
+I know this may seem a little weird for some people, but I find the fewer decisions I have to make the more I can get done in a day.
 So when I go to the school or the store I usually park in a similar place.

 Let me know in the comments if you have ever felt decision fatigue and share any tips you may have.